 2) an option giving Transwestern the ability to require Counterparty to take firm transportation capacity on Transwestern (Transporter put).

 d) All available transportation options will be posted on Transwestern's Internet site.
-Postings shall specify type of option, option fee, strike price, applicable receipt and delivery points, date range and volume, and instructions for access to automated bidding.
-Bidding shall occur through a fully transparent open bidding process on an internet-based platform, and options transactions shall be entered into on a nondiscriminatory basis.
+Postings shall specify type of option, option fee, strike price, applicable receipt and delivery points, date range and volume, and method for awarding options.

 e) Procedure for exercising option.
 A party electing to exercise an option shall notify the other party of such election no later than ___ days prior to effective date of the acquisition or termination of service, and the parties shall execute a transportation service agreement or an amendment to the existing transportation agreement, as appropriate.
 Notification shall be in writing and shall be considered given when delivered by U.S. mail or courier, or, if mutually agreeable to the parties, by facsimile or electronic mail, to the parties at their respective addresses as set forth in the Transport Option Agreement.

+f) In no event shall Transwestern be liable to any Counterparty for any consequential, special, or punitive damages based upon the liability of Transwestern for breach of warranty, breach of contract, negligence, strict liability, tort or any liability under any other legal theory.
+Such excluded damages include, but are not limited to, lost profits.

+g) All options purchased or sold under this Section 33 shall be subject to the following Sections of the General Terms and Conditions of this Tariff: 1, 6, 7, 11, 12, 13, 14, 16, 17, 18, 28 and 31.